js-d/diverse_data_vis/README.md

 # diverse_data_vis

+### To display the visualizations

 After cloning, move inside this repository and:

+- install `streamlit`
+- download and unzip `pretrain_results.zip` ([link](https://drive.google.com/file/d/1az7xllu2cJz6tM7QZfO-vBqQSnWw8eaM/view?usp=sharing)) and `ft_results.zip` ([link](https://drive.google.com/file/d/1p2crA0_j5A359TmIb9_m5STm53wjhppr/view?usp=sharing)), and move the folders inside this repository
+- run the streamlit app: `streamlit run display.py`

+### To obtain visualizations

+After cloning, move inside this repository and:

-* create a conda environment using `conda env create -f environment.yml` (requires GPU support - if you just want to display the visualisations, you can simply install `streamlit` in a different environment)
+* create a conda environment using `conda env create -f environment.yml` (requires GPU support)
-* add a `checkpoints` folder containing the checkpoints of the different models
+* add a `checkpoints` folder containing the checkpoints of the different models you would like to visualize
 * add an `out` folder which will contain the visualizations.

 Inside `main.py`, specify a list of model names, a list of images, and list of layer names.